Mission and Role

 Mobile: 0417 570 980

-Julie Macken
+Dr Julie Macken

 Research and Project Officer

 During the early 1990’s Julie wrote a number of documentaries including, Mary the story of Saint Mary MacKillop, The Business of Saint Making and Muslim Converts, before joining The Australian Financial Review as a senior writer for over a decade.
 From 2007 onward she worked with Federal Labor, the NSW Greens, United Voice (then the LHMU) Greenpeace and more recently, ActionAid.
-She is currently doing a PhD at Western Sydney University into the question of Australia’s treatment of refugees.
+She recently completed her PhD at Western Sydney University into the question of Australia’s treatment of refugees.
 In 2016 she got together with Carmen Lawrence, Pamela Curr, Wendy Bacon and Claire O’Connor to form, Australian Women in Support of Women on Nauru.She is passionate about changing the way Australia treats those who ask for our protection and how we treat this ancient land.

 Email: julie.macken@sydneycatholic.org